 St. Rose of Lima School offers the ChoiceLunch Program all full days, Monday and Wednesday through Friday during the school year, unless otherwise indicated via email.
 The school maintains an agreement with Choicelunch.
 This program offers over a dozen hot and cold lunches each day.
 Lunches are prepared off property and delivered to school each day, prior to the lunch period.
 Lunches will be distributed by parent volunteers.
 Parents must register on line on the Choicelunch website to order lunches.
 All orders must be made online, thus no checks or cash will be accepted at school.
 Lunch prices vary and may be ordered daily, and up until the day before a lunch is desired.
 It is up to each family to register and order lunches daily, weekly, or monthly for their child.
-Lunch menus, along with nutritional values of the meals can be found on the Choicelunch website.
-In the event your child is absent, lunches may be cancelled by a designated time the morning of the student absence.
+Lunches may be cancelled by a designated time the morning of the student absence.
 Parents are responsible for logging on line to make, and change orders.
 No lunch will be offered on credit.
 Hot Lunch is not provided on minimum days.